-In addition, the Issuer must ensure that on each Calculation Date, the net present value of the Hedging Agreements are in aggregate less than or equal to 15 per cent. of the nominal value (being principal) of the Covered Bonds plus accrued interest thereon.
+In addition, the Issuer must ensure that on each Calculation Date falling in January, April, July and October of each year, the net present value of the Hedging Agreements are in aggregate less than or equal to 15 per cent. of the nominal value (being principal) of the Covered Bonds plus accrued interest thereon.